AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 ```

-To set the domain, connect to the server using terminal.
-The command is similar to this: `bin/magento downloadable:domains:add www.example.com`
+To set the domain, connect to the server: `bin/magento downloadable:domains:add www.example.com`

-Once that is complete, the `env.php` is modified inside the downloadable_domains array and look similar to this section
+Once that is complete, the `env.php` is modified inside the _downloadable_domains_ array.

 ```php
     'downloadable_domains' => [